 - If you feel hungry, drink a cup of water first to make sure you aren’t just thirsty.

-- Limit coffee and other caffeinated beverages since they are diuretics which cause your body to get rid of water.
+- Limit coffee and other caffeinated beverages since they are diuretics that cause your body to get riad of water.

 However, depending upon your activity level, climate, your health and if you are pregnant or not, you may need to drink more water.